AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Let's change the color of the background to something easier to see the lamps on.
 Using `c112` instead of `c001` in the `fillDisplayArea()` function will lighten the colors one shade.
 That will make the lamps easier to see.

 Next, let's create a ceiling to lower the lamp without having it suspend in space.
-Much line we draw the ground, we can draw the ceiling with a single white line.
+Much like we draw the ground, we can draw the ceiling with a single white line.
 Just copy and paste the ground line and make a `CEILING_HEIGHT` define to a value below the jump height.

 Lastly, change the lamp to start at `CEILING_HEIGHT` instead of 0.